-The Saturday night Showcase event, which is usually held in late January or early February of each year, continues to draw about 200 to 260 paying audience members who make this the main fund-raising event for BPS each year.
-This discerning audience has come to expect interesting, amusing, and enjoyable audio-visual shows created by BPS photographers.
-In 2015, we held our 19th annual Showcase, so to help meet that expectation and to keep the crowds coming, the Showcase Committee has written the following guidelines for BPS photographers who plan to produce audio-visual shows.
+The Saturday night Showcase event, which is held annually in late January or early February, continues to attract an audience of 200 to 260 people.
+This is the main fund-raising event for BPS each year.
+In 2017, we held our 21st Showcase event.
+This event's discerning audience has come to expect interesting, amusing, and enjoyable audio-visual shows created by BPS photographers.
+To help keep the crowds coming to Showcase, please check out the following links for information on creating "great audio-visual shows".

-- BPS members are encouraged to produce shows that impress the audience with high-quality images, entertain them with audio-visual stories, or engage them in a "photographic journey" through special events such as festivals.
+- BPS members are encouraged to produce shows that impress the audience with high-quality images, entertain them with audio-visual stories, or engage them in a "photographic/videographic journey" through special events such as festivals.
 When selecting and editing your material, please consider all of the information you have gathered during BPS' regular print and projected-image critique nights.

 - Audio-visual shows should be unique to the Burnaby Photographic Society Showcase.
-In other words, no AV show will be used that has been shown publicly at any other time or place (except at internal BPS meetings such as the Don McGillivray Competition).
+In other words, no show will be used that has been shown publicly at any other time or place (except at internal BPS meetings such as the Don McGillivray Competition).

 - Family holiday shows should emphasize artistic and creative elements, as opposed to simply being a series of "record shots" of events, family poses, and scenes that would have limited audience appeal.

-- The audience is entertained most by shows that are 4 minutes long or less.
-Even one-minute shows have been quite successful in the past, especially if they are humorous!
+- The audience is most entertained by shows that are 4 minutes long or less.
+Even one-minute shows have been successful in the past, especially if they are humorous!
 Well-paced durations of slides, simple and consistent transition styles, and a supportive music track are basic elements for engaging the audience and keeping them interested.

 - No videos or still photos taken by other people or downloaded from the internet are allowed.
 Not only does such use violate copyright, but it also does not reflect the spirit and purpose of Showcase — to present the work of BPS members.
 The only exceptions are images captured by a non-BPS photographer while accompanying a BPS member on a photo outing, either of a scene chosen by the non-BPS person or under the "artistic direction" of a BPS member.
 An example of the latter would be where the BPS member asks his or her fellow photographer to "Stand here and take a photo of me with that mountain in the background and not too much bright sky."
 For the exceptions described in this paragraph, contributions of the non-BPS photographer must be a very minor portion of the show and that person must be named in the credits.

-We need that much time at both the start and the end of your shows so that the audience won't see our laptop's "desktop screen" when we start and end the shows.
-This makes for a more professional presentation.
+We need that much time at both the beginning and the end of your shows to pause the show so that the audience won't see the projectionist's "desktop screen" when we start and finish the shows.
+This feature makes for a more professional presentation.

 - All shows must follow certain technical requirements to make the Showcase presentations as professional as possible.
 Here are some examples of those requirements.